Prag8855/aab/content/guides/residence-permit.md

 - [ ] **Cash, Visa, Mastercard or [[Girocard]]**
     You must pay the application fee.
 You must sometimes pay later, when you pick up your residence permit.
 This fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.
 - [ ] **Your family**
-    If you apply for family reunion visas, your family must come with you.[^38]
+    If you apply for family reunion visas, or for residence permanent residence for a spouse, your family must come with you.[^38]
 - [ ] **A translator** (optional)
     Many *Ausländerbehörde* employees only speak German.
 If you don't speak German, bring an interpreter or a German-speaking friend.
 It's not required, but it helps.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 [Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.
 - [ ] **Other required documents**